 The source of data timeliness issues

-In order to fully understand the timeliness, we have to think about why data might not be timely.
-The delays can be caused by technical reasons, such as misconfiguration of the data platform.
-They are easy to fix, and fully under control of the data engineering group.
+In order to fully understand timeliness, we have to consider why data might not be timely.
+Delays can be caused by technical reasons, such as misconfiguration of the data platform.
+They are easy to fix and fully under the control of the data engineering group.

 Other delays are caused by external parties, such as external vendors that are sharing data.
-Fixing those issues may require involving the legal department for renegotiating data sharing contracts.
+Fixing those issues may require involving the legal department in renegotiating data-sharing contracts.

 In order to fully understand the timeliness, we should understand technical issues that cause data delays.